Second inauguration of Nicolás Maduro

 The second inauguration of Nicolás Maduro as President of Venezuela took place on Thursday, 10 January 2019.
 The inauguration involved the swearing-in of Nicolás Maduro for his second term, and, especially within the context of Maduro's election, has been controversial and contested by various figures and organizations.

 Election

 On 20 May 2018, elections were held across Venezuela to elect the President to take office in January 2019.
-These elections were initially scheduled for December 2018, but were rescheduled twice by Maduro—the incumbent—in a move seen as limiting the ability of other candidates to run.
+These elections were initially scheduled for December 2018.
 The Constituent Assembly announced the election, although it did not have the power to do so constitutionally.
 Several of the main opposition candidates, such as Henrique Capriles, Leopoldo López and Antonio Ledezma, were disqualified from running.

 The official turnout reported by the National Electoral Council was 46.07%.
 The Democratic Unity Roundtable estimated the turnout at 25.8%, based on its quick count estimates.
 Maduro dismissed allegations of foul play, and stated that "the opposition must leave us alone to govern".